 Don’t waste your time.
 Email press releases without a linkable URL are trashed immediately.
 Only hand-crafted submissions from real humans get our attention.

-Read it?
 Good.
-Now submit your story to submit@nextnature.net.
+Now submit your story.
 Thanks!